August Zeppenfeld House

-August Zeppenfeld House, also known as the Zeppenfeld-Cain House, is a historic home located in Franklin, Johnson County, Indiana.
+August Zeppenfeld House, also known as the Zeppenfeld-Cain House, is a historic home located in Franklin, Indiana.
 It was built in 1872, and is a two-story, rectangular, three bay, Italianate style brick dwelling with a one-story frame wing.
 One-story frame additions were made to the house about 1910, 1935, and the 1960s.
 It features a low hipped roof and arches openings.

 It was listed on the National Register of Historic Places in 1987.